MinZhang1987/soc2nssec/README.md

 # soc2nssec
-soc2nssec derives seven-level NSSEC (The National Statistics Socio-economic Classification) analytic class from Standard Occupational Classification: SOC90, SOC2000, and SOC2010.
+soc2nssec derives seven-level NSSEC (The National Statistics Socio-economic Classification) analytic class from Standard Occupational Classifications: SOC90, SOC2000, and SOC2010.

 soc2nssec follows the official documents "The National Statistics Socio-economic Classification User Manual" (for SOC90 and SOC2000) and "Volume 3 The National Statistics Socio-economic Classification: (Rebased on the SOC2010) User Manual".